Posts

 Image

-Children always look to their parents to understand the world, learn new things, manners, behaviours etc. and that's why it's said that the best way to bring up a child is to lead by example by walking the talk.
-The same dependence continues in the later stages too.
-It might be dependence on friends, teachers, mentors etc. This implies that there are people who are always dependent on us and look towards us for guidance.
+C hildren always look up to their parents to understand the world, learn new things, manners, behaviours etc. That’s why it’s said that the best way to raise a child is to lead by example and truly walk the talk.
+Similar dependence continues in the later stages too.
+It might be dependence on friends, teachers, mentors etc. This implies that there are people who depend on us and look to us for guidance.
 Whatever we do influences them.
-It is in this context that Krishna says (3.21) whatever a superior being does, other persons imitate and his actions set a standard for the people of the world.
-Krishna further explains "There (3.22) is nothing in three worlds that should be done by Me, nor anything unattained that has to be attained; yet I engage in action.
-If (3.23) at any time I did not continue to perform actions, without pause, men would wholly imitate My way.
-These (3.24) worlds would perish if I did not perform action.
-I would be the caus
+It is in this context that Krishna says whatever a superior being does, other people imitate and his actions set a standard for the people of the world (3.21).
+Krishna further explains “There is nothing in three worlds that should be done by Me, nor anything unattained that has to be attained (3.22); yet I engage in action.
+If at any time I do not continue to perform actions, without pause, men would wholly imitate My way (3.23).
+These worlds would perish if I did not perform action.
+I would be the cause for dire confusion, and I would also be ...

 67. Concerned And Un-concerned